-Several believed killed in truck-car collision on State Highway 1 north of Taupo
+Fiery crash north of Taupo on State Highway 1: Police fear 'number of fatalities'

-Police believe several people have died in an early morning crash involving a truck and car on State Highway 1 north of Taupo.
+Police have confirmed at least one person is dead after a fiery early morning crash involving a truck and car on State Highway 1 north of Taupo.

 Police and emergency services were called to the scene of the serious crash that closed SH1 north of Atiamuri near the Bull Ring Cafe at 2.39am.